adamfitz/networknoob_blog/content/page/contact.md

 author = "fitzi"
 +++

-Reach out via linkedin.com or email, links at the top of the page.
+Reach out via linkedin.com, links is on the main page or in the footer.